microsoft/industry/healthcare/solutions/homeHealth/readme.md

 1. Patient Feedback with Dynamics 365 Customer Voice

    Dynamics 365 Customer Voice can be used to gather and track patient metrics.
-Healthcare-specific surveys are available out of the box and can be used to:
+Pre-configured healthcare-specific surveys are available and can be used to:

     * New Patient Survey: Check in on patient experience and monitor health.
     * Patient Service Center: Experience with patient service center.